 The Organisation and Teaching of the Curriculum (EYFS)

 A new set of documents ‘Summerbank Foundations’ has been produced which capture the expected learning in each of the seven areas, for children at different stages:

 - Foundation Two (Reception) which feeds into the achievement of the Early Learning Goal

 The statements in our Summerbank Foundations are then used to plan out ‘Expected Learning for each half term’.
 To ensure that children’s learning is embedded, practitioners review at the end of a half term and move any statements requiring further development into the next half term’s planning.

 Unit Plans are developed by teachers contextualising the Expected Learning by identifying specific opportunities linked to books.
 These are reviewd before the beginning of each half term, then added to through the term if necessary.

 Over time we have refined how subjects are connected together and taught.
 How this is implemented is dependent on the needs of individual subject disciplines rather than a ‘one approach fits all’.

 Discrete Teaching: Mathematics is taught discretely.
-We undertake three ‘totally science’ weeks during the year (one each term) where children are immersed as scientists.
+Each year group undertakes three ‘totally science’ weeks during the year (one each term) where children are immersed as scientists.
 This is supplemented by pre/post teaching sessions.
-The first day of each half term is a PSHE with the whole school following a common theme which is then revisited during the half term, assemblies are also linked to this.
+The first day of each half term is a PSHE day with the whole school following a common theme which is then revisited during the half term, assemblies are also linked to this.